Make geography for kids FUN at your house with these simple tips!

 - Use maps in the car.
 I LOVE paper maps and prefer them to GPS programs.
 If you’re traveling with your kiddos, offer them their own map (and maybe even highlight the route so they can read off the names of the towns as you go).
 We pick up FREE state maps at the Welcome Center rest stop, and I frequently make notes on them: the best bathrooms, the rest stops with playgrounds, etc.

 - Include geography-related books in your family library.
-We love this personalized book from Family Stories.

 - Utilize apps !
 I consistently see Stack the States recommended to homeschooling families, and I completely agree with all the praise!
 The game is best for children who are reading independently and reinforces state names, their shape and location, capitals, flags, and more.
 (The free version is fun, but we quickly upgraded to the full version.)